laurentj/slimerjs/README.md

 - some modules that are almost identical to those provided by PhantomJS: **system**, **webserver**, **fs** and **webpage**.
 Those two last modules are not yet fully implemented but they provide the most important API.
+- some modules of the Mozilla Addons SDK: promise, heritage, xhr, system/, deprecated/ etc.

 You can read the [compatibility table](https://github.com/laurentj/slimerjs/blob/master/API.md) to know the implementation progress.